-- inform resource deployment for support proportionate to need/Ofsted grade - identify areas for future training and development - inform the LA of the quality of Solihull provision and measure the impact of our support
+- Inform resource deployment for support proportionate to need/Ofsted grade. - Identify areas for future training and development. - Inform the local authority of the quality of Solihull provision and measure the impact of our support.

 Allocation of support

 Settings who receive an Ofsted judgement which is less than good, so requires improvement, inadequate, not met or not compliant judgements, will be offered targeted support from Solihull's Early Years Team to help them address areas for improvement and develop high quality practice and provision.
 This may include signposting to further training.